datawire/ambassador-docs/howtos/getstarted.md

 All of this means that the simplest case of HTTP proxying — listening on a specified port for HTTP, then routing to different hosts depending on the URL — is actually pretty simple to configure in Envoy.

+## Virtual hosts example

-An example: to proxy URLs starting with `/service1` to a cluster named `service1`, and URLs starting with `/service2` to a cluster named `service2`, you could use:
+To proxy URLs starting with `/service1` to a cluster named `service1`, and URLs starting with `/service2` to a cluster named `service2`, you could use:

 ```
 “virtual_hosts”: [